Kometa-Team/Cookbook/guides/positional-non-positional.md

-## Positional and Non-positional overlay use in Plex Meta Manager
+## Positional and Non-positional overlay use in Kometa

 Starting with two overlay images: